 So we can see that Yeshua (Jesus) is descended from "Abram the Hebrew."
-Even to this day, Jews are also called "Hebrews", and the language of the Jews is "Hebrew."
+Even today, Jews are also called "Hebrews," and the language of the Jews is "Hebrew."
 Abraham and his descendants were given the unconditional covenant of the Promised Land (Gen. 17:8) and the covenant of circumcision (Gen. 17:10).
 Abraham is the father of the Jews (Acts 3:12-25).
-Isaac was his son and Jacob was his grandson (Matt.
+Isaac was his son, and Jacob was his grandson (Matt.
 1:2).
 Thus, Abraham, Isaac, and Jacob are known as the Patriarchs, the fathers of the Jews.

-Jacob's name was changed by God to "Israel" (Gen. 35:10-12) and he had twelve sons (Gen. 35:23-26) from whom come the Twelve Tribes of Israel.
+God changed Jacob's name to "Israel" (Gen. 35:10-12) and he had twelve sons (Gen. 35:23-26) from whom come the Twelve Tribes of Israel.
 All of their descendants are known collectively throughout the Bible as the Children of Israel (Ex.
 1:6-7).
 One of those twelve sons was Judah (Gen. 35:23, Matt.
-1:2) and it is from his name that we get the word 'Jew'.
-Although Yehudah(Judah) was only one of the twelve, by 700 BCE, because of the course of Israel's history, the word Yehudee (Jew) came to mean any person descended from Abraham, Isaac, and Jacob (Jer.
+1:2).
+It is from his name that we get the word 'Jew.'
+Although Yehudah(Judah) was only one of the twelve, by 700 BCE, because of the course of Israel's history, the word Yehudi (Jew) came to mean any person descended from Abraham, Isaac, and Jacob (Jer.
 34:9).
-So, for instance, Saul haShaliach (the Apostle Paul) was of the tribe of Benjamin (Romans 11:1) yet he self-identified as a Jew (Acts 22:3).
+So, for instance, Saul haShaliach (the Apostle Paul) was of the tribe of Benjamin (Romans 11:1), yet he self-identified as a Jew (Acts 22:3).

-Yeshua's parents made the 140 mile (225 m.) round trip to Jerusalem every Passover (Luke 2:41) in observance of Deut.
+Yeshua's parents made the 140 miles (225 m.) round trip to Jerusalem every Passover (Luke 2:41) in observance of Deut.
 16:16.
-It was at the age of twelve that Yeshua stayed behind an extra three days to learn from the Temple teachers (Luke 2:46).
-Although He already understood the Torah well (Luke 2:47), His attitude of listening and questioning indicates love of the Hebrew scripture and respect for the teachers.
+Yeshua stayed behind an extra three days to learn from the Temple teachers (Luke 2:46).
+Although He already understood the Torah well (Luke 2:47), his listening and questioning attitude indicates a love of the Hebrew scripture and respect for the teachers.
 He also respected the Temple itself, calling it His Father's (Luke 2:49).
 Near the end of His life, He praised a widow for giving all she had to the Temple (Luke 21:1-4).

-Yeshua's disciples spoke Hebrew (John 1:38, 41) and so did He, as well as Chaldean, a closely-related language brought back by the Jews from their captivity in Babylon (Matt.
+Yeshua's disciples spoke Hebrew (John 1:38, 41), and so did He, as well as Chaldean, a closely-related language brought back by the Jews from their captivity in Babylon (Matt.
 27:46).
-In the sermon on the mount He affirmed the authority of the Torah and the Prophets (Matt.
+In the sermon on the mount, He affirmed the Torah's authority and the Prophets (Matt.
 5:17) even in the Kingdom of Heaven (Matt.
 5:19-20).
 He regularly attended synagogue (Luke 4:16) and His teaching was respected by the other congregants (Luke 4:15).
-He taught in the Jewish Temple (Luke 21:37) and if He were not a Jew, His going into that part of the Temple would not have been allowed (Acts 21:28-30).
+He taught in the Jewish Temple (Luke 21:37), and if He were not a Jew, His going into that part of the Temple would not have been allowed (Acts 21:28-30).

 Yeshua died a Jew